 A team from Stanford used brain images to show participants listening to music had parts of their brain stimulated that silence could not do.
 Music moved parts of the brain to help us concentrate and focus on one task at a time; very useful when studying for those exams.
 University of Illinois researchers found that listening to music in ‘all types of work’ increased work output up to 6.3% over a control group.
 Another group of researchers (Ferreri et al, 2013) found that background music helps to activate the encoding of verbal material in participant’s brains.
 This would be highly useful for anyone listening to music while repeating phrases to remember.
 It’s common knowledge that learning to play a musical instrument helps to keep the brain young.
 Make sure to pick one of the many easy instruments to learn, such as ukulele, harmonica or even drums.

 Hate Music While You Work?

 Tze and Chou, 2010, found that music with a ‘higher intensity’ is more distracting and had a greater effect on participant’s concentration.
 They used classical, hip hop music and silence as a control.
 So hip-hop, rap and dance music might be a no-no when trying to concentrate.
 In a study dissected by MetaFilter, 56 employees working on basic computer tasks were found to be more productive when no music was playing compared to another group listening to music.

 Which Type of Music to Listen to?

-To a great extent is appears that it isn’t the music itself, but rather the improved mood your favourite music brings you that is the source of this bump in productivity.
-So what types of music are best listened to for different activities?
-Let’s take a look..
+It appears that it isn’t the music itself, but rather the improved mood your favorite music brings you, that is the source of this bump in productivity.
+So what are the most productive types of music?

 Best Music for Exercise